PraveenAnil/mediawiki-azure/README.md

 You can click on the above button to deploy directly in Azure.

 Once you have filled out the required passwords, you can create the deployment.
+This will deploy a VMSS with a Public Load Balancer in Azure.

 The deployment takes between 5 to 10 minutes and the output of the template includes the following details: